Outcomes4Me Secures $21M in Funding Learn more >>

 One of the strongest indicators for considering genetic testing is your family’s health story.
 If you look at your family tree and see multiple relatives who have had breast or ovarian cancer, especially at a young age, it’s a significant clue.
 The CDC notes that having many cases of these cancers in your family is a key reason you might be recommended for genetic testing for hereditary cancer.
 It’s also important to consider cancers in male relatives, like male breast cancer or prostate cancer.
 Talking with your family members about their health history can feel difficult, but it provides invaluable information for understanding your own potential risk.

-Your Personal Health History Matters
+What Your Personal Health History Reveals

 Your own health journey is another critical piece of the puzzle.
 If you’ve been diagnosed with breast, ovarian, pancreatic, or prostate cancer, genetic testing can be particularly insightful.
 According to the Mayo Clinic, a personal history of these cancers is a primary reason to think about getting a BRCA gene test.
 The results can do more than just assess your risk for future cancers; they can also play a direct role in your current treatment plan.
 Knowing if a gene mutation is involved can open up targeted therapy options that may not have been considered otherwise, making it a powerful tool for you and your oncology team.